-- 1. Male and female prisoners shall be transported separately, when possible. - 2.
-Juveniles shall be transported separately. - 3.
-When prisoner transports are scheduled in advance, the transporting officer shall be of the same sex as the prisoner; or two officers shall be assigned to the transport, or a matron can be utilized to assist during the transportation of a female.

-- 4. When an officer transports a person of the opposite sex, the officer shall advise the Dispatch of the location from which the transport originates, the destination, and the vehicle mileage.
-Upon arrival at the destination, the officer shall advise dispatch of the ending mileage. - 5.
-Prisoners will not be allowed to communicate with persons other than the transport officers during transport.
+- 1. Male and female prisoners should be transported separately, when possible. - 2.
+Prisoners who have been involved in a domestic incident with each other shall be transported separately. - 3.
+Juveniles shall be transported separately. - 4.
+When prisoner transports are scheduled in advance (i.e. an out of town warrant pick up) two officers shall be assigned to the transport.
+One of the transporting officers shall be of the same sex as the prisoner, if possible. - 5.
+When an officer transports a person of the opposite sex, the officer shall advise the Dispatch of the location from which the transport originates, the destination, and the vehicle's starting mileage.
+Upon arrival at the destination, the officer shall advise dispatch of the ending mileage. - 6.
+Prisoners will not be allowed to communicate with persons other than the transport officers during transport. - 7.
+As outlined in General Order 5.35, Body-Worn Cameras, both vehicle and bodyworn cameras shall be activated during prisoner transport.